Bunicorn

 Using the Router

-We recommend using the router for swapping stablecoins in Bunicorn.
+We recommend using the for swapping stablecoins in Bunicorn.
 Before executing the swap, it is recommended that an external price source is use to fix the minimum output tokens receivable when selling a fixed amount of tokens, or maximum amount of input tokens to be used when purchasing a fixed amount of tokens.

 Your smart contract should also: